-There is no space for empty laughter, for the ambitions of who looks towards the eternity, and in the meanwhile doesn’t collect the present, doesn’t live within it.
-This blind dance oriented to preserve love is therefore a ritual, a celebration of contacts and breaths:
+There is no space for empty laughter, or for the ambitions of those who look towards the eternity without acknowledging the present or living within it.
+This blind dance to preserve love is therefore a ritual, a celebration of contacts and breaths:

 Let me catch my breath and breathe

 Just to know we’re safe